Lover’s Knot Stacked Bangle Wire Weave Tutorial

 Flatten the entire length of the remaining frame wire as instructed in Step 15.

 Before texturing the second frame wire, place it next to the first wire.
 Align the two core wires so that the two bumps form a frame.
-This will help you identify the correct face of the wire to be textured.
-Step 17 - Flatten the entire length of the remaining frame wire.
-Position the wire next to the textured frame wire to determine which surface needs to be textured.
+This will help you identify the correct face of the wire to be textured. - Texture the Remaining Frame Wire

 Cut a 12-foot (14-foot – 16-foot) length of dead soft 28ga wire.